-You can take in breathtaking forest views from 400 feet up on this cliff in Ontario
+You can take in breathtaking forest views over the edge of a cliff in Ontario

 Eagle's Nest Lookout in Calabogie is one of Ontario's natural gems, with its impressive rocky cliffs overlooking the Ottawa Valley.

 Hiking views really don't get much better than this and it's just a four-hour drive from Toronto in Greater Madawaska.

 There are many hiking trails through the Calabogie forest that will lead you to the lookout — it just depends on the desired length and level of difficulty you choose.